tinayiluo0322/Serverless-AWS-Lambda-Function/README.md

 ## Setup

 ### Rust Lambda
-- Install Rust and Cargo Lambda: `brew install rust`, `brew tap cargo-lambda/cargo-lambda`, and `brew install cargo-lambda`
+- Install Rust and Cargo Lambda: `brew install rust`, `brew tap cargo-lambda/cargo-lambda`, and `brew install cargo-lambda`.
-- Check cargo lambda is successfully installed : `cargo lambda --version`
+- Check cargo lambda is successfully installed : `cargo lambda --version`.
-- Create a new repo `new-lambda-project` on gitlab/github and clone it with HTTPS/SSH to local : `git clone <HTTPS/SSH>`
+- Create a new repo `new-lambda-project` on gitlab/github and clone it with HTTPS/SSH to local : `git clone <HTTPS/SSH>`.
-- Go to one directory above the directory that `new-lambda-project` is located, set up Cargo Lambda project : `cargo lambda new new-lambda-project`
+- Go to one directory above the directory that `new-lambda-project` is located, set up Cargo Lambda project : `cargo lambda new new-lambda-project`.

 ### Data Processing
 At the heart of the project is the data processing capability.
 Written in Rust, the function concatinate two strings together into one string.